wso2/docs-choreo-dev/en/developer-docs/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 Kafka on Choreo offers fully managed, distributed message broker services across AWS, Azure, GCP, and DigitalOcean.
 These services are designed to handle high-throughput, fault-tolerant data streaming use cases such as real-time analytics, event sourcing, and log aggregation.

+These services run on infrastructure and automation provided by Aiven, our technology partner and data platform subprocessor.
+For details on the partnership, SLA, and security posture, see the overview (./choreo-managed-message-brokers.md#technology-partnership).

 !!! info "Note"
      - Kafka service creation is available only for paid Choreo users.
      - Kafka service billing will be included in your Choreo subscription, with pricing varying based on the service plan of the resources you create.
 For more details, see [Choreo Platform Services Billing](../references/choreo-platform-services-billing-and-upgrades.md#platform-service-billing-information).